Excluding Students from Field Trips

 But one of the best things we can do for our kids is to let them experience things independently, and be successful at it.
 Without us.
 No matter how much that hurts.

-{author’s note: Updating in 2019 to check links, and because this question has come up again this week.
+{author’s note: Updating to check links, and because this question has come up again this week.
 Several times.
 Must be field trip season}